openfoamtutorials/OpenFOAM_Tutorials_/FanWing2D/README.txt

-FanWing Simulation in OpenFOAM (2D)
+FanWing Simulation in OpenFOAM Using Arbitrary Mesh Interface (AMI)

 All code can be found at: https://github.com/lordvon/OpenFOAM_Tutorials/tree/master/FanWing2D